disclaimer

 Find North Dakota Inmate Records

-Inmate records in North Dakota are official accounts that chronicle activities of persons under confinement in state incarceration facilities.
-These facilities are state-managed and local-managed.
-The former is under the North Dakota Department of Corrections’ watch and houses state prisoners serving time because of a conviction.
+North Dakota inmate records are official documents that chronicle the activities of persons under confinement in state incarceration facilities.
+Federal or local law enforcement agencies usually manage or operate these facilities.
+The former is under the North Dakota Department of Corrections' watch and houses state prisoners serving time because of a conviction.
 County or city-based facilities are jails that hold persons awaiting or undergoing trial.
 They also have persons serving time for misdemeanors.
-At the point of the arrest, the facility fills out extensive paperwork, and the authorities monitor the progress of the inmate and update their records accordingly.
+At the point of the arrest, the facility fills out extensive paperwork, and the authorities may monitor the inmate's progress and update their records accordingly.

 Are Incarceration Records Public Information in North Dakota?

-Incarceration records are open to the public under the Public Record Law.
+Incarceration records are open to the public under the Public Records Law.
 However, records of case histories are exempt from public access.
 The same goes for documents under the health record exemptions and all records under seal.
-Juvenile incarceration records are closed from public access.
+Juvenile incarceration records are typically closed to public access.

 What Information is Contained in a North Dakota Inmate Record?

-Inmate records contain basic identifying information and details of the charges and convictions arrogated to the inmate.
-Others include:
+Inmate records generally contain basic identifying information and details of the charges and convictions associated with the inmate.
+Some details featured in these records include:

 • Date of admission into the facility;